 If you partake in too many of the previously mentioned subscription services, you might be in danger of going over your data limit each month.
 If you’re the type of person who likes to gamble with your data amounts and hates long months, it might be worth setting reminders to connect to wi-fi while at work or, especially, at home.
 A lot of services (like Spotify) offer “offline” modes that will download your favorite songs locally to your phone so you don’t waste data trying to stream them on-the-go.
 And if that’s not enough, you could restructure your plan to allow a higher data cap instead of paying the $15 - $20 overage fees every month

-We’ve written about this before, but it’s worth repeating.
+We’ve , but it’s worth repeating.
 The average 18-34-year-old is spending nearly $25 per week on their caffeinated beverage of choice, which totals out to $1,300 per year.
 I certainly wouldn’t suggest trying to quit your daily latte though.
 Coffee is almost a necessary evil, but consider brewing at home as an alternative to going to a crowded coffee shop every morning.
 You can make a small investment in an espresso machine and find plenty of blogs online that can teach you how to keep enjoying your daily delicacy for a fraction of the cost.

 Cooking for yourself more often is probably the number one way to save money.
 But if you’re someone who values time over money and still wants to dine out, maybe stick to water.
 If you eat out three times a week and opt for a free water over a sugary $3 soda, you’re saving around $40 per month and simultaneously becoming healthier!